-EDU 119 Intro to Early Child Education 4 0 0 4
+EDU 119 Introduction to Early Childhood Education 4 0 0 4

 This course covers the foundations of the education profession, the diverse educational settings for young children, professionalism and planning developmentally appropriate programs for all children.
-Topics include historical foundations, program types, career options, professionalism and creating inclusive environments and curriculum responsive to the needs of all children and families.
-Upon completion, students should be able to design career plans and develop schedules, environments and activity plans appropriate for all children.
+Topics include historical foundations, program types, career options, professionalism, and creating inclusive environments and curriculum responsive to the needs of children and families.
+Upon completion, students should be able design career plans and develop appropriate schedules, environments and activity plans appropriate for all children.